Daniel S. Palmer

 Daniel S. Palmer (born July 27, 1984) is an American curator and art historian.
 Palmer is currently Chief Curator at the SCAD Museum of Art.
 He was previously the Curator at Public Art Fund, New York, where he organized 18 exhibitions from 2016 to 2022.
 Before that, he held the position of the Leon Levy Assistant Curator at the Jewish Museum, New York and was a curatorial research assistant at the Whitney Museum of American Art.
 He received his PhD in Art History from the CUNY Graduate Center in 2021.
-He also holds a M.Phil in Art History from the CUNY Graduate Center and a BA from Rutgers University.
+He also holds a M.Phil in Art History from the CUNY Graduate Center and a BA degree from Rutgers University.

 Career

 Palmer has curated numerous exhibitions, including: Harold Ancart: Subliminal Standard, Carmen Herrera: Estructuras Monumentales, Awol Erizku: New Visions for Iris, and Melvin Edwards: Brighter Days, as well as exhibitions with Sam Moyer, Davina Semo, Jean-Marie Appriou, Tony Oursler, B. Wurtz, Erwin Wurm, Ai Weiwei, Liz Glynn, and others for Public Art Fund.

 Palmer was part of the curatorial team that oversaw new permanent art installations by Elmgreen & Dragset, Stan Douglas, and Kehinde Wiley at Moynihan Train Hall; and Laura Owens, Sarah Sze, Jeppe Hein, and Sabine Horning at LaGuardia Airport’s new Terminal B.